Understanding Resource Access

-You are creating a new source.
-In the Access tab, among the groups allowed to view sources, there is the Administrators built-in group.
-You cannot select an access level for this group, as it already has the privilege to edit all sources.
+You’re creating a new source.
+In the Access tab, among the groups allowed to view sources, there’s the Administrators built-in group.
+You can’t select an access level for this group, as it already has the privilege to edit all sources.